mjhea0/blog/content/emacs-for-python.md

 Tags: python, development
 Summary: Emacs is more than a capable IDE for Python.

-A recent series of articles [Setting Up Sublime Text 3 for Full Stack Python Development](https://realpython.com/blog/python/setting-up-sublime-text-3-for-full-stack-python-development/) and [VIM and Python - a Match Made in Heaven](https://realpython.com/blog/python/vim-and-python-a-match-made-in-heaven/) were posted here that showed how capable Sublime and Vim are for Python development.
+A recent series of posts [Setting Up Sublime Text 3 for Full Stack Python Development](https://realpython.com/blog/python/setting-up-sublime-text-3-for-full-stack-python-development/) and [VIM and Python - a Match Made in Heaven](https://realpython.com/blog/python/vim-and-python-a-match-made-in-heaven/) were posted here that showed how capable Sublime and Vim are for Python development.
 Here I present another editor, Emacs, as a powerful Python development environment. **While it's an undisputable fact that emacs is the best editor I'll keep an open mind and present Emacs from a fresh installation to a complete Python IDE so that you can make an informed decision when choosing your go-to Python IDE.**

 # Installation and Emacs Basics